ddnexus/pagy/docs/how-to.md

 ```

 That may work very well with static (or almost static) DBs, where there is not much writing and mostly reading.
 Less so with more DB writing, and probably not particularly useful with a DB in constant change.

+### Using the arel extra

+For better performance of grouped ActiveRecord collection counts, you may want to take a look at the [arel](http://ddnexus.github.io/pagy/extras/arel).

 ### Avoiding the count